 Facebook, Instagram, and Twitter have an average engagement rate of less than 0.6%.
 Considering that email's average open rate is 22.86% with a click-through of 3.71% if it seems like investing in email is a no brainer, you're not wrong.

-Key takeaway: Unlike social media, emails reach most of the people they’re intended for, so email marketing remains an essential part of your marketing strategy.
+Key takeaway: Emails reach most of the people they’re intended for, so email marketing remains an essential part of your marketing strategy.

 Here are some quick stats on email marketing: